johnvresilovic/mod1/README.md

 You also has the options of restarting the game (i.e. having new power values assigned to all four fighters) and of quitting the game.

 There are no installation instructions.
-Simply navigate to the URL which will soon be provided below.
+Simply navigate to the URL below.

-The live site for this game IS A WORK IN PROGRESS.
-(Caps are for my own benefit.)
+The live site for this game is https://johnvresilovic.github.io/mod1/

 At this moment there are no unsolved problems.
 In the game I mean.